Aim of BLUE REVOLUTION

 THE FOURTH OFFICER

-The fourth officer if appointed supports the work of Blue Revolution in a range of capacities which can include publicity, liaison and public relations.
-The fourth officer is a member of the Management Committee and may be a signatory to the Blue Revolution Bank account.
+The fourth officer, if appointed, supports the work of Blue Revolution in a range of capacities which can include publicity, liaison and public relations.
+The fourth officer is a member of the Management Committee and is entitled to be a signatory to the Blue Revolution Bank account.

-All decisions about platform strategy have to be agreed upon by a majority of the management team with the leader having the casting vote.
+All decisions about party strategy have to be agreed by a majority of the management team with the leader having the casting vote.

-These roles are elected annually by the membership of the platform.
+These roles are elected annually by the membership of the party.
 Holders can be re-elected as many times as the membership accept.
-The membership consists of all those individuals who request membership via their annual request.
-Any financial surplus will be used to support elections to Parliament where a Deposit is required.
+The membership consists of all those individuals who request membership and agree to have their data held.
+Donations will cover the administrative cost involved in the management of the individual’s membership and any subsequent administration of the nomination process at elections of their choosing.
+Any surplus will be used to support elections to Parliament where a Deposit is required.

 The Management team considers and makes a final determination on all matters of dispute between members and Blue Revolution where the dispute has not been resolved by appeal to the leader.

-The annual AGM is the only formal membership meeting convened by the platform.
+The annual AGM is the only formal membership meeting convened by the party.
 There will be no formal branches although local campaign groups will be permissible.